-Jackson, T., R. Van der Velde, 2004.
+Jackson, T. and R. Van der Velde.
+2004.
 SMEX02 European Remote Sensing Satellite (ERS-2) AMI Data, Iowa. [indicate subset used].
 Boulder, Colorado USA: NASA National Snow and Ice Data Center Distributed Active Archive Center. doi: 10.5067/PBP6FXMGFF7B.

 |Data format||JPEG image files|

 |Spatial coverage and resolution||41.308°N to 42.389°N, -93.913°W to -93.017°W|